find your perfect LLM program

 Visas and Immigration in the US for International LLM students

-If you’re coming into the US from abroad and intended to study for an LLM, you’ll need to obtain an F1 visa beforehand.
+If you’re coming into the US from abroad and intended to study for an LLM, you’ll need to obtain an F1 visa beforehand as part of your preparations.
 In order to be eligible you must be attending an academic institution, be enrolled full time and be able to demonstrate how you will support yourself financially.
 Furthermore, the law school you enrol in should be approved to take foreign students by US Immigration and Customs Enforcement.
 Finally, you’ll need to prove that you intend to return home after completing the course.